UQ-eLIPSE/prism/README.md

 ## Creating a new PRISM UAT zone with Ansible

-Configure inventory.ini with new UAT zone in newuatzone and then run playbook.
+First configure inventory.ini with new UAT zone in both mango and newuatzone.
+In other words replace prism-023 with the new instance prism-xxx to be created.
+Set deployed=false in both mango and newuatzone and then run playbook.

-`ansible-playbook create-prism-zone.yml`
+`ansible-playbook -i inventory/create_prism_zone/inventory.ini create-prism-zone.yml`

 If zone was created and deleted earlier then scp command in playbook could give warning `WARNING: POSSIBLE DNS SPOOFING DETECTED!`